The One Rule You Must Follow: Length Graduation

 The single most important rule in necklace layering is graduated lengths.
 Each necklace in your stack must be a different length — ideally at least 2 inches apart — so each layer falls distinctly and doesn't tangle or compete with the others.

-A classic 3-layer stack:
+A classic 3-layer stack from our necklace collection:

 - Layer 1 (choker): 14–16 inches — sits close to the neck